-If you find that none of these solutions is sufficient you can contact the Department of Fisheries and Wildlife on (09) 325 5988 and a "licence to take dangerous fauna" may be issued.
+If you find that none of these solutions is sufficient you can contact the Department of Fisheries and Wildlife on (09) 325 5988 and have the complaint investigated by a Wildlife Officer.
+If the Wildlife Officer finds that you have a problem he may decide to issue a "licence to take dangerous fauna".
 However, this licence will only be issued by the Department in the most extreme circumstances and only where it can be shown that all other tactics have failed.
 While removing the magpie or the nest usually stops the attacks it is not uncommon for a magpie to start rebuilding immediately and the problem starts all over again.
 Often it is better to live with the problem bird for six to eight weeks until the chicks are learning to fly and the problem ceases.